Mathematics in Nazi Germany

-Mathematics in Nazi Germany was governed by racist Nazi policies like the Civil Service Law of 1933, which led to the dismissal of many Jewish mathematics professors and lecturers at German universities.
-During this time many Jewish mathematicians left Germany and took positions at American universities.
-Jews had faced discrimination in academic institutions before 1933, yet before the Nazi rise to power, some Jewish mathematicians like Hermann Minkowski and Edmund Landau had achieved success and even been appointed to full professorships with the support of David Hilbert at the University of Göttingen.
+Mathematics in Nazi Germany was heavily affected by Nazi policies.
+Though Jews had previously faced discrimination in academic institutions, the Civil Service Law of 1933 led to the dismissal of many Jewish mathematics professors and lecturers at German universities.
+During this time, many Jewish mathematicians left Germany and took positions at American universities.

+Before the Nazi rise to power, some Jewish mathematicians like Hermann Minkowski and Edmund Landau had achieved success and even were appointed to full professorships with the support of David Hilbert.

 University of Göttingen

 Göttingen was, along with Berlin, one of Germany's two main centers for mathematical research.
 Prior to Nazi rule, the University of Göttingen already had an illustrious mathematics tradition that included distinguished mathematicians like Gauss, Riemann, David Hilbert, Dirichlet, Hermann Minkowski and Felix Klein.

 Abraham Fraenkel has written that Hilbert was "the most significant mathematician in the world" during those years.
 Fraenkel writes that Hilbert "always remained free of all national and racist prejudices" and had been influenced by two Jewish mathematicians, Adolf Hurwitz and Minkowski.
 Though prejudice against appointing Jews to academic positions existed before the Nazi era, Hilbert had supported the successful appointments of two Jewish mathematicians to full professorships: Minkowski in 1902 and Edmund Landau in 1909.
 Like Hilbert himself, Minkowski had first been appointed by Felix Klein.
 When Klein retired, Hilbert appointed the German Jewish mathematician Richard Courant to replace him.
 (Courant moved to New York University in 1933 where the Courant Institute of Mathematical Sciences is named after him).
 Hilbert also supported Emmy Noether, a Jewish woman whose postdoctoral candidacy had been opposed, mostly on account of her gender, even by Jews.